camgunz/pysylva/doc/src/failures.md

-# Failure Results
+# Failures

 Sometimes things don't go your way.
-While we can't anticipate everything (gamma rays, children), it is within our power to anticipate a great number of failure results.
+While we can't anticipate everything (gamma rays, children), it is within our power to anticipate a great number of failures.
 Sylva does this using variants, specifically a `Result` `struct`, very similar to Rust:

 ```sylva
 struct Result (ok_type, failed_type) {